Amanda Villepastour: Work with other musicians

 Even while still a member of Eurogliders, Villepastour began working with other musicians, and particularly with solo artists.
 Her first such collaboration was with Tim Finn: she played synthesizer on his 1983 debut solo album, Escapade.
 That album peaked at No. 1 in New Zealand and at No. 8 in Australia.
 Subsequently, Villepastour played keyboards on QED's Animal Magic (1984), Renée Geyer's Sing to Me (1985) and Mondo Rock's self-titled album (1986).
 She also toured Australia and New Zealand with Tim Finn in 1986.

 Shortly after leaving Eurogliders in 1987 Villepastour relocated to the UK.
 Her first gig there was with the Thompson Twins, with whom she toured the UK, Ireland, the US and Canada that year.
 After only a few weeks in the UK, she also made a record with Keith Richards and Ronnie Wood.
 Then, she was recruited by Boy George, for whom she worked for about five years, playing keyboards and writing songs.
-Between 1987 and 1993, she toured the UK, Europe and Australia with Boy George; her recordings with him include his second and third studio albums Tense Nervous Headache (1988) and Boyfriend (1989), and also High Hat (1989), a compilation of tracks from those two albums.
+Between 1987 and 1993, she toured the UK, Europe and Australia with Boy George; her recordings with him include his second and third studio albums Tense Nervous Headache (1988) and Boyfriend (1989), as well as High Hat (1989), a compilation of tracks from those two albums.

 Villepastour also continued working with antipodean musicians.
 She played keyboards, and co-wrote one of the songs, on the soundtrack album Les Patterson Saves the World (1987), and composed music for several television shows.
 She also played keyboards and organ on Body and Soul (1987), the debut solo studio album by Jenny Morris (ex lead singer of QED), and worked on its follow-up, Shiver (1989).
 In 1990, she toured the UK, Europe and Australia with Morris, supporting Prince.

 Further touring followed, with Gang of Four in the UK, USA and Canada in 1991, with Billy Bragg in Australia, New Zealand and Japan in 1992, with Black in the UK and Turkey in 1993, and with Yazz in the UK in 1994.
 Villepastour also played keyboards on Billy Bragg's album Don't Try This at Home (1991).